-14.01 Employees shall be entitled to receive a regular days' pay at their prevailing hourly rate for the following eleven (11) holidays:
+14.01 Employees shall be entitled to receive a regular days' pay at their prevailing hourly rate for the following twelve (12) holidays:

 New Year's Day Labour Day

+Family Day National Day for Truth and Reconciliation

+Good Friday Thanksgiving Day

-Family Day Thanksgiving Day Good Friday Remembrance Day
+Victoria Day Remembrance Day

-Victoria Day Christmas Day Canada Day Boxing Day
+Canada Day Christmas Day

 B.C.
-Day
+Day Boxing Day

+Any additional statutory holidays proclaimed by the Provincial Government shall be added to the list above and covered by the provisions of Article 14.